-There are a handful of states that have already legalized sports betting within their borders.
+There are a handful of states that have already legalized sports gambling within their borders.
 Yet, that is only half the battle in terms of an in-state bettor’s ability to place an actual wager on a game.
 Once the proper legislation is passed, states need to move through the regulatory process.

 Most of the states that are farther along in the regulatory process have circled Sept.
 9 on the calendar as a prospective launch date.
 This day also happens to mark the start of the 2021 NFL season.

-In the state of Washington, the wait is almost over.
+For Washington sportsbooks, the wait is almost over.
 Recently, the Washington State Gaming Commission released the sports betting rules that will govern the industry.
 This process now moves into the public comment phase.

 This phase is viewed as one of the final steps before actual sports betting begins.
 There may be a few final tweaks to the actual rules but this is more of a formality than anything else.
 The target date to review the final draft of the rules is July 28.
 Once approved, the actual launch can take place 31 days later.